vanmars/merch-site/README.md

 ## Description

-_This is an exercise for Epidocodus to practice making a React website with full CRUD functionality.
+_This is an exercise for Epidocodus to practice making a React website with full CRUD functionality and then refactoring it to use Redux.
 The original instructions include:_

 Build a website for selling merchandise for a band, author, sports team, or any other purveyor that interests you.